Most and Least Expensive States for Pet Owners in 2026

 Wellness Plans

-Consider wellness plans that bundle routine care.
-These plans often cost less than paying out-of-pocket for annual exams, vaccines and preventive medications.
+Wellness plans that bundle routine care often cost less than paying separately for annual exams, vaccines and preventive medications.

 3. 3

-Shop around for boarding rates and buy pet food in bulk when possible.
-Check your local licensing requirements, as fees range from $0 to $50 for dogs and $0 to $20 for cats.
+Boarding rates vary significantly by facility, so shop around.
+Also, check local licensing requirements.
+Fees range from $0 to $50 for dogs and $0 to $20 for cats.

 Methodology

-MoneyGeek analyzed annual pet ownership costs for all 50 states and Washington, D.C., modeling a standard dog and cat.
-We estimated costs across six categories using state-specific data where available and national baselines adjusted by regional price indices.
+MoneyGeek analyzed annual pet ownership costs for all 50 states and Washington, D.C., modeling a standard dog and cat across six expense categories, using state-specific data where available and national baselines adjusted by regional price indices elsewhere.

 Complete Pet Ownership Cost Rankings: All 50 States Plus Washington, D.C.

-The table below shows annual pet ownership costs for all 51 jurisdictions, ranked from most affordable to most expensive.
-Data represents estimated annual costs for a dog and cat household.
+The table below shows annual pet ownership costs for all 51 jurisdictions, ranked from most to least affordable.
+Annual Cost represents the weighted average for a household with both a dog and cat (60% dog, 40% cat).
+Cost as % of Income divides Annual Cost by FRED median household income.

 1